 So while you will not be charged less if the file happens to contain only a few pages, you will also not be charged more if the file happens to contain many more pages than average.

 When you access our Order Form, you’ll be asked whether you want to Login/Register or proceed as a Guest.
-Members receive at least 10% off our regular retail pricing and special offers.
+Members receive at least 10% off our regular retail pricing and other benefits.

 Membership is free and we don’t sell or share our membership list with anyone else.

-With a FREE membership to Gopher Records, you’ll receive a discount of at least 10% on every order and you’ll be able to track the status of your orders.
-You will also have the option of being notified of drawings, sales, and other relevant news.
+With a FREE membership to Gopher Records, you’ll receive a discount of at least 10% on every order.
+You will also be able to purchase gift certificates, track the status of your orders, and (optionally) be notified of drawings, sales, and other relevant news.
 We do not sell or share your registration information with any third party.
 There is no cost or obligation to being a member.

 If, once you have paid our invoice, we determine that our copies of the records (if any) are not faithful reproductions of the original, then we will certainly make it right (e.g., by correcting the file or by revisiting NARA).
 That is very rarely necessary, however.

 It is your responsibility to ascertain that you are requesting the correct records.
 We will NOT provide a refund on the grounds that the records that you requested turned out to be for someone other than your ancestor.

 Also, remember that you are paying for our service in retrieving and duplicating the record(s) – not for the record(s) themselves.
 The National Archives limits the number of records that can be pulled by a single researcher on a single day.
 So if we pull a file at your request, then that limits the number of records that we can pull for other clients.
 That’s true regardless of the volume, condition, or nature of the documents that happen to be in the record.